RyanHelgoth/inhouse-discord-bot/README.md

-# What is Inhouse Discord Bot?
+# What is Inhouse Bot?
-- Inhouse Discord Bot is a Discord bot that randomizes teams and puts users in the correct voice channels.
-Simplifies setting up inhouse/scrim games with friends.
+- Inhouse Bot is a Discord bot that makes setting up [inhouse games](https://www.urbandictionary.com/define.php?term=inhouse) easier by moving users between team voice channels and a main channel for pre/after match talks.
+Inhouse Bot also has a randomize feature to make teams for you when you are having trouble deciding how to split teams up.

 # How can I add the bot to my discord server?
 - Currently the bot is under development, but after it is done a link will be posted here to add the bot to your server.